Archive

 Countries I want to visit?

 Funny you should ask.
-Just yesterday, I emailed a friend and travel partner about visiting Gabon, a place I’ve
+Just yesterday, I emailed a friend and travel partner about visiting Gabon, a country I’ve

 Sculpture from Gabon